amd/amd_smi_exporter/README.md

 	the cluster.

+NOTE:
+If the prometheus service fails to start properly, run the command "journalctl -u prometheus -f --no-pager" and review the output for errors.
+- If observed issue is related to Weblister busy or Port is already used, then Change Port from 9090 to 9091 in both
+* /etc/systemd/system/prometheus.service file
+	- under line "--web.listen-address=0.0.0.0:9090"
+* /etc/prometheus/prometheus.yml file
+	- under line "targets: ["localhost:9090"]
+and then restart the systemd service using command "service prometheus restart".

 <a name="hw"></a>
 # Supported hardware

 AMD Zen3 based CPU Family `19h` Models `0h-Fh` and `30h-3Fh`, and `17h` Model `30h`.
 AMD APU based Family `19h` Models `90h-9fh` and mi300x models.
+Also, Supporting CPU Family `19h` Models `10h-1Fh` and CPU Family `1Ah` Models `0h-Fh`.

+# Test Environment

+dependent libraries versions:
+1. AMDSMI version: 24.6.2.0 in "amd-staging" branch of [AMDSMI Library](https://github.com/ROCm/amdsmi.git)
+2. ROCMSMI version: 7.3.0 in "amd-staging" branch of [ROCm SMI Library](https://github.com/ROCm/rocm_smi_lib.git) &
+3. E-SMI version: tag: esmi_pkg_ver-4.0.0 in "master" branch of [E-SMI In-Band C library](https://github.com/amd/esmi_ib_library.git).

 <a name="sw"></a>
 # Additional required software for building